mconbere/wk/README.md

 # wk

 **wk** is a simple commandline tool to automatically set up a workspace.
-Instead of maintaining global environment variables in a complex `.bashrc`, **wk** allows you to create a `.wk` script in a directory and just the environment variables from the directory you are in will be set.
+Instead of maintaining global environment variables in a complex `.bashrc`, **wk** allows you to create a `.wk` script in a workspace directory that sets only the necessary environment variables.

 ## Install

-To install **wk** copy the script to any directory in your PATH.
+To install **wk** copy the script to any directory in your `PATH`.
+It's a relatively simple Bash script.

 ## Setup